contagon/handbook/handbook/10-aaronic-priesthood.md

 ## 10.7 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Stake Young Men Leaders

 The stake presidency assigns a high councilor to be the stake Young Men president.
 The high council members assigned to the Young Women and Primary may serve as his counselors.
-Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see [5.3.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number17-p65#title_number17)).
+Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see [5.5](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number19-p190#title_number19)).

 The stake Young Men president serves under the direction of the stake presidency.
-He and his counselors and secretary serve on the stake Aaronic Priesthood–Young Women committee (see [29.3.9](29-meetings-in-the-church.md#2939-stake-aaronic-priesthood–young-women-committee-meeting)).
+He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-stake-youth-leadership-committee-meeting)).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.

 A brother from the membership of the stake may be called as the stake Young Men secretary.

-For more information about the responsibilities of the stake Young Men presidency and secretary, see [5.4.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number24-p108#title_number24) and [5.4.4](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number21-p88#title_number21).
+For more information about the responsibilities of the stake Young Men presidency and secretary, see [5.7.2](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number37-p262#title_number37) and [5.7.3](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number38-p268#title_number38).

 ## 10.8 Additional Guidelines and Policies